EcmaTC53/spec/docs/Technical Reports/hardware-components.md

 <a id="contributions"></a>
 ## Contributions

-The Class Specifications for Embedded Hardware Components repository is initially composed of contributions from TC53 members.
+The class specifications for embedded hardware components repository is initially composed of contributions from TC53 members.
 It is anticipated that additional contributions will come primarily from hardware component manufacturers and members of the community.

 <a id="relation-to-tc53"></a>
-## Relation to ECMA-4xx, ECMAScript® Embedded Systems API Specification
+## Relation to ECMA-419, ECMAScript® embedded systems API specification

-ECMA-4xx, ECMAScript® Embedded Systems API Specification provides normative definitions of Class Patterns and the Host Provider.
-For example, the Sensor Class Pattern defines the requirements and guidelines for ECMAScript Modules that provide access to sensor hardware.
-The Class Specifications for Embedded Hardware Components repository is a non-normative collection of documentation for specific instances of those class patterns—i.e., ECMAScript modules for specific hardware components and embedded hosts.
+ECMA-419, ECMAScript® embedded systems API specification provides normative definitions of class patterns and the host provider.
+For example, the sensor class pattern defines the requirements and guidelines for ECMAScript Modules that provide access to sensor hardware.
+The class specifications for embedded hardware components repository is a non-normative collection of documentation for specific instances of those class patterns—i.e., ECMAScript modules for specific hardware components and embedded hosts.

-The Class Patterns in ECMA-4xx, ECMAScript® Embedded Systems API Specification specify the baseline API for hardware components that fill common roles in an embedded system: sensor, display, IO provider, etc. The implementation of a class for a specific hardware component adapts the API to the unique capabilities of the component.
+The Class Patterns in ECMA-419, ECMAScript® embedded systems API specification specify the baseline API for hardware components that fill common roles in an embedded system: sensor, display, IO provider, etc. The implementation of a class for a specific hardware component adapts the API to the unique capabilities of the component.
 This is done in ways permitted by the class pattern.
-The Class Specifications for Embedded Hardware Components describe the ways in which a specific hardware component has adapted a given class pattern.
+The class specifications for embedded hardware components describe the ways in which a specific hardware component has adapted a given class pattern.

 These are some ways that the class patterns may be adapted to provide access to the diverse capabilities of individual hardware components: